DevTeamSpace/dentamatch-iOS/README.md

 ### What is this repository for? ###

-* App is for Dental Employment, where a Job Seeker can look for the Full time, Part time and, Temp Dentists Job.
-Recruiter can post the Dental Jobs (Dentist, Hygienists, Dental Assistance)
+* A Platform that provides facility to users for booking photographer in their area for their events.
-* 1.0
+* 1.4
 ### How do I get set up? ###

 ###Summary of set up###